The High Road (JoJo album)

-The High Road is the second studio album by American singer JoJo, released on October 17, 2006, by Da Family Entertainment, Blackground Records, and Universal Records.

-Recording sessions for the album took place between late 2005 and mid-2006 in California, New York City, Miami, and Atlanta, following JoJo's completion of filming Aquamarine and RV.
+The High Road is the second studio album by American singer JoJo.
+Its recording sessions took place between late 2005 and mid-2006 in California, New York City, Miami, and Atlanta, following her completion of filming Aquamarine and RV.
 While recording the album, JoJo worked with producers Scott Storch, Sean Garrett, Swizz Beatz, Josh Alexander, Billy Steinberg, Vincent Herbert, J.R.
-Rotem, Beau Dozier and Ryan Leslie among others.
-JoJo co-wrote two out of the 17 tracks from the album.
+Rotem, Beau Dozier, Ryan Leslie, and among others.
+Releasing it on October 17, 2006, through Da Family Entertainment, Blackground, and Universal Records, JoJo co-wrote two out of the seventeen tracks from the album.

-The High Road was preceded by the release of the lead single "Too Little Too Late" which became JoJo's best-performing single on the Billboard Hot 100.
-It broke the record for the biggest jump into the top three on the Billboard Hot 100, moving from number 66 to number three in one week, and also reached the top 10 in Australia, Ireland, New Zealand, and the UK.
-The second single, "How to Touch a Girl", was released on November 14, 2006, and failed to impact charts in the US.
+The High Road was preceded by the lead single "Too Little Too Late" which became JoJo's best-performing single on the US Billboard Hot 100.
+It broke the record for the biggest jump into the top three on the chart, moving from number 66 to number three in one week.
+The song also reached the top ten in Australia, Ireland, New Zealand, and the UK.
+The second single, "How to Touch a Girl", was released on November 14, 2006.
+It failed to impact charts in the US.
 "Anything" was released as the album's third and final single on March 20, 2007, reaching number 18 in Ireland and number 21 in the UK.

-Upon its release, the album received generally favorable reviews from music critics, many noting that the album showed more confidence while slower tracks helped showcase JoJo's "superb vocal abilities".
-The High Road debuted at number three on the Billboard 200 with 108,000 copies sold in its first week.
-It also peaked at number 12 on the Canadian Albums Chart and at number 24 on the UK Albums Chart.
-The album received gold certifications in the United States, Canada, and the United Kingdom, and as of December 2018, it had sold three million copies worldwide.
+Upon its release, The High Road received generally favorable reviews from music critics, many noting that the album showed more confidence while slower tracks helped showcase JoJo's "superb vocal abilities".
+It debuted at number three on the US Billboard 200 with 108,000 copies sold in its first week, while also peaking at number 12 on the Canadian Albums Chart and number 24 on the UK Albums Chart.
+The album received gold certifications in the United States, Canada, and the United Kingdom; as of December 2018, it had sold three million copies worldwide.

 Citing the album's unavailability on streaming services, JoJo released a re-recorded version of The High Road on December 21, 2018.
 On September 24, 2021, Blackground Records released the original version of The High Road to streaming services and digital platforms.